 - Split Custody — each parent has at least one child living with them.

-The term ‘custody’ is no longer used in the Divorce Act (federal law).
-It is still used in the Parenting and Support Act (provincial law).
+The term ‘custody’ is no longer used in the Divorce Act (federal law) or the Parenting and Support Act (provincial law).
 You do not need a new agreement or court order just because the legal language of parenting has changed.
 See also Decision-making responsibility, Parenting Time, Contact.

 Date of separation